thulab/IginX/README.md

 ## Reporting a Problem, Issue ,or Bug

-To report a problem the best way to get attention is to create a GitHub issue using proper severity level based on this guide.
+To report a problem the best way to get attention is to create a GitHub issue.

 For topics that are better discussed live, please join the IginX workshop every Friday afternoon at 2pm by Tencent online meeting.
 Please contact the IginX-maintainers for information about the Tencent online meeting.